emmairwin/community_curriculum/developer_relations/en/introduction.md

 ###Developer Relations Training Pilot

-[Description of Pilot for participants].
+* Increase developer awareness and adoption of Mozilla products and the Open Web as a platform by:
+* Growing a base of high-quality volunteer speakers...
+* Supporting their efforts/goals with training, materials, mentor-ship, swag and travel funding...
+ In order to present timely, relevant technical material at regional developer events.
 Initial participation will be by invitation.
 You can [apply here]().
 Benefits of participation include 1:1 speaker-coaching, and funded-travel to an event.

 **This Community Education Course will prepare you for participation and success in this pilot**